Upgrading a Redis Enterprise Cluster in Operator-based Architecture

 Redis Labs implements rolling updates for software upgrades in Kubernetes deployments.

-Rolling updates allow deployments’ updates to take place with zero downtime by incrementally updating Pods’ Redis Enterprise Cluster instances with new ones.
+Rolling updates allow you to update deployments with zero downtime by incrementally updating Redis Enterprise Cluster instances in the pods with new instances.

 - Each hexagon represents a node

-- Each box represents a Pod
+- Each box represents a pod